 As work began on 2nd edition of NFPA 1917, there were changes made in the membership of the Technical Committee on Ambulances due to turnover within represented organizations and original members who were no longer eligible due to business mergers that took place.

 The Technical Committee on Ambulances reconvened in September 2013, held meetings in several locations around the country, and provided two public comment periods.
 The resulting revision, NFPA 1917 (2016), was presented to at the Association Technical Meeting in June 2015.
 It was approved by the NFPA Standards Council in August 2015, with a Technical Interim Amendment applying to several sections.
-NFPA 1917 (2016) was approved by ANSI and became effective in September 2015.
+The current version, NFPA 1917 (2019) was released in 2018 with an effective date of July 1, 2019.

 The CAAS Board of Directors also appointed a GVS Consensus Body who received and reviewed the recommendation from the GVS Action Committee.
 Membership in the Consensus Body again solicited throughout the EMS industry provided that there is no crossover to Action Committee members.
 There were eighteen members appointed to the Consensus Committee in the following categories (6 from each):